- Nearly a quarter of residents are enrolled in Medicare in West Virginia, versus about 19% of the total US population.

 West Virginia implemented new regulations in 2019, requiring Medigap insurers that use attained-age rating (ie, prices that increase as enrollees get older) to adjust rates annually, as opposed to keeping them flat for several years and then adjusting them all at once when the insured crossed into a new age band.
 But the state amended the rules to allow insurers that were already using multi-year age bands to transition to the new method over a period of no more than five years.
 The state also clarified that insurers can continue to have a maximum rate that applies once an insured reaches a certain age (ie, rates do not have to continue to increase annually for an insured’s entire lifetime).

 Medigap plans offer benefits that are standardized under federal rules, with ten different plan designs (denoted by letters, A through N).
-And federal rules allow for a six-month guaranteed-issue window for Medigap plans, which begins when the person is at least 65 and enrolled in Medicare Part B.
+And federal rules allow for a six-month guaranteed-issue window for Medigap plans, which begins when the person is at least 65 and enrolled in Medicare Part B (note that applications can be submitted within a reasonable timeframe in advance of this window).

 But federal rules do not guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.
 The majority of the states have adopted rules to ensure at least some access to Medigap plans for under-65 enrollees, but West Virginia is not among them.